-- regarding article 3(c), an SPC had already been granted for the product at stake (namely the mono SPC), because the combination of the drug Ezetrol® with a statine such as simvastatine was already contemplated notably in the summary of product characteristics (SmPC) for this drug; and
+- regarding article 3(c), an SPC had already been granted for the product at stake (namely the mono SPC), because the combination of the drug Ezetrol® with a statin such as simvastatin was already contemplated notably in the summary of product characteristics (SmPC) for this drug; and

 - regarding article 3(d), the MA for Inegy® was not the first MA for the product at stake, for the same reasons.

-Interestingly, two further SPC applications similar to the granted combo SPC, namely for the combination of ezetimibe with atorvastatine, and of ezetimibe with rosuvastatine, were rejected by the INPI in February 2018.
+Interestingly, two further SPC applications similar to the granted combo SPC, namely for the combination of ezetimibe with atorvastatin, and of ezetimibe with rosuvastatin, were rejected by the INPI in February 2018.

 In their ruling, the appeal judges made extensive reference to the Actavis judgment of the CJEU, C-443/12.